andrestoll/marPresentations/presentations/awsResourceManagement.md

 ## Resource Management
 ### Resource Groups
-Collection of AWS resources **that are all in the same AWS Region**, and that match the criteria specified in the group's query:
+Collection of AWS resources
+- **that are all in the same AWS Region**, and
+- match the criteria specified in the group's query:
   - Tag-based
   - AWS CloudFormation stack-based

-Resource groups can be nested; a resource group can contain existing resource groups in the same region.
+Resource groups can be nested.

 ---